-JCPR implements plagiarism check by plagiarism detection software (plagiarism check) to detect similarity, overlapping of text in submitted manuscript for e-current science journals.
+JCPR implements plagiarism check by plagiarism detection software (Turnitin) to detect similarity, overlapping of text in submitted manuscript for e-current science journals.
 We interpret to authenticate the article by considering similarity report generated by software.

-JCPR allows 10% similarity for consideration of publication.
+JCPR allows below 20% similarity index for consideration of publication.

 Types of Plagiarism

 We all know that scholarly manuscripts are written after thorough review of previously published articles.
 It is therefore not easy to draw a clear boundary between legitimate representation and plagiarism.
 However, the following important features can assist in identifying different kinds of plagiarized content.
 These are:

 - Reproduction of others words, sentences, ideas or findings as one’s own without proper acknowledgement.

 - Text recycling, also known as self-plagiarism.
 It is an author’s use of a previous publication in another paper without proper citation and acknowledgement of the original source.